 What are the side effects?

-Both the Pfizer and Moderna trial participants reported minor side effects common to many vaccinations including a sore arm or feeling poorly, fatigue, or tired for a day or two after the shot.
+All vaccine trial participants reported minor side effects common to many vaccinations including a sore arm or feeling poorly, fatigue, or tired for a day or two after the shot.
 Other reported side effects included headache, fever and chills, and other muscle aches/pain primarily after the 2nd shot that lasted a day or two.
-Some vaccine trial participants treated these side effects with pain medication.
+Some vaccine trial participants treated these side effects with pain medication, but you are advised not to take pain medication before receiving Dose 2, in anticipation of side effects, as that would diminish the effectiveness of the vaccine.
+Side effects show that the vaccination is working -- your body is responding.
 The percentage of participants experiencing these side effects depend on the vaccine administered.
 For specific percentages detailed in the report, click here.

 There have been isolated reports of more severe side effects including allergic reactions.
-It is important that you discuss getting the vaccine with your health care provider to determine if you are at risk for a more severe reaction.
-It is also recommended that you plan to stay for at least 15-30 minutes after receiving the vaccine to monitor for a serious side effect and to receive the vaccination in a place capable of providing prompt emergency care.
+You should discuss getting the vaccine with your health care provider to determine if you are at risk for a more severe reaction.
+You will also be asked to stay for 15-30 minutes after receiving the vaccine to monitor for any serious side effect and to receive the vaccination in a place capable of providing prompt emergency care.

 What should I do if I have a bad reaction to the vaccine?